urbit/docs/docs/using/layout.md

 Let's step through directory by directory.

 ## `app/`

-This is where `%gall` apps live.  `%gall` apps are stateful servers, sort of like unix daemons.
-One familiar one is `app/talk.hoon` which is the source code for `:talk` the urbit messaging transport layer.
+This is where Gall apps live.
+Gall apps are stateful servers, sort of like unix daemons.
+One familiar one is `app/talk.hoon` which is the source code for Talk the urbit messaging transport layer.
 And there's also `app/dojo.hoon` — that's your shell.

 ## `arvo/`

-This is where the `%arvo` vanes live.
+This is where the Arvo vanes live.
 Vanes are sort of like kernel modules.
 These are worth listing one by one:

 ### `arvo/ames.hoon`

-`%ames` is our network protocol.
+Ames is our network protocol.

 ### `arvo/behn.hoon`

-`%behn` is a simple timer.
+Behn is a simple timer.

 ### `arvo/clay.hoon`

-`%clay` is our filesystem.
+Clay is our filesystem.

 ### `arvo/dill.hoon`

-`%dill` is our terminal driver.
+Dill is our terminal driver.

 ### `arvo/eyre.hoon`

-`%eyre` is our webserver.
+Eyre is our webserver.

 ### `arvo/ford.hoon`

-`%ford` is our build system.
+Ford is our build system.

 ### `arvo/gall.hoon`

-`%gall` is our application model.
+Gall is our application model.

 ### `arvo/hoon.hoon`

-`%hoon` is our programming langauge.
+Hoon is our programming langauge.
 Since Hoon compiles itself the language is actually specified in this source file.

 ### `arvo/zuse.hoon`

-`%zuse` is the Hoon library.
+Zuse is the Hoon library.

 That's it.
 That's the whole system.

 ## `gen/`

 `gen/` holds generators.
-Generators are short `:dojo` scripts.
+Generators are short Dojo scripts.

 ## `lib/`

-`lib/` holds shared libraries for programs. `lib/sole` is a good example — that's the console library that's shared by both `:dojo` in the command line, and the `dojo` web client.
+`lib/` holds shared libraries for programs. `lib/sole` is a good example — that's the console library that's shared by both Dojo in the command line, and the Dojo web client.

 ## `mar/`

 This is where marks live.
-Marks are data type definitions used by `%ford`.
+Marks are data type definitions used by Ford.
 A mark is like a mime-type, but specified in executable code.

 ## `ren/`